juju/docs/src/en/charms-storage.md

 ### Storage constraints

-Several properties are used to dictate how storage will be allocated:
+Several properties are used to dictate how storage is allocated:

-- 'pool': class of storage (e.g. magnetic or SSD)
+- 'pool': class of storage (e.g. magnetic, SSD)
 - 'size': size of each volume/filesystem
-- 'count': number of volumes/filesystems to allocate
+- 'count': number of volumes/filesystems

 These properties are specified as constraints via the `juju deploy` command's `--storage` flag: